 Commission-free fixed spreads are available through a FxPro MT4 account type.
 As shown in the table below, FxPro is one of the best brokers for fixed spread pricing.
 Across EUR/USD, USD/JPY, AUD/USD, EUR/JPY and EUR/GBP currency pairs, the FxPro MT4 account gains access to the tightest fixed spreads ranging from 1.60 pips to 1.80 pips.

 Compare No Commission Fixed Spreads Comparison >>

-The leverage available varies depending on the FxPro entity being used and their associated regulator.
+The leverage available varies depending on the FxPro entity being used and its associated regulator.
 Traders in Europe will be restricted to 30:1 for major currency pairs and 20:1 for minor pairs.
-Those outside these Europe will have 500:1 leverage.
+Those outside Europe will have a 500:1 leverage ratio.

 When trading forex with FxPro, commission fees and structure vary between trading accounts.
 FxPro MT4 and MT5 account holders pay no commission fees on top of the spread markup, while cTrader accounts pay $9 per $100,000 traded round turn.
 To assist FxPro cTrader account holders with commission cost calculations, a forex calculator can be found on the broker’s website.

 Designed for high volume traders, FxPro offers a VIP Account type with premium benefits.
 As well as up to 30% discounts on spreads, traders gain access to VPS while cTrader account holders also pay up to 30% less in commission fees.
 To qualify for a FxPro VIP account, a minimum deposit of $50,000 is required.

 No premium account is offered by XM, although the broker does promote a loyalty program where XM points can be exchanged for credit bonus rewards.